 Longevity and Other Demographic Risks are the potential for mortality or other demographic experience to be different than expected.
-Generally, longevity and other demographic risks emerge slowly over time and are often dwarfed by other changes, particularly those due to investment returns.
+Generally, longevity and other demographic risks emerge slowly over time as the actual experience deviates from expected.
+In addition, the extensive number of assumptions related to longevity and other demographic experience often result in offsetting factors contributing to the System's overall liability experience.
+As such, these risks are often dwarfed by other risks, particularly those due to investment returns.

 Assumption Change Risk is the potential for the environment to change such that future valuation assumptions are different from the current assumptions.
 For example, declines in interest rates over time may result in a change in the assumed rates of return used in the valuation.
 A healthier workforce may result in changes in employee behavior such that retirement rates are adjusted to reflect employees working longer.
 Assumption change risk is an extension of the other risks identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment when the current assumption is no longer reasonable.
-The historical review section below illustrates that assumption change risk has had a measureable impact when assumptions were updated as a result of experience studies and lowering of the discount rate.
+The historical review section below illustrates that assumption change risk has had a measurable impact when assumptions were updated as a result of experience studies and lowering of the discount rate.